VaLiD: Mitigating the Hallucination of Large Vision Language Models by Visual Layer Fusion Contrastive Decoding: Experiment

-\textbf{Baseline Settings}: Unlike post-hoc hallucination mitigation methods, our approach modifies the model's decoding strategy.
-Therefore, we select VCD \cite{decodingVCD}, M3ID \cite{decodingm3id} and Ritual \cite{decodingritual} as baseline methods.
-Both VCD and M3ID adopt contrastive decoding strategy based on prior knowledge, where hallucinations typically originate from language models.
-While Ritual preserves consistent visual representations through a data augmentation strategy.
-We also report the evaluation results of the vanilla model, which does not employ any specific decoding strategy.
-All baseline methods are compared under our evaluation setting to ensure the fairness and consistency of the experiments.
+\textbf{Baseline Settings}: Unlike post-hoc hallucination mitigation methods, our approach directly modifies the model’s decoding strategy.
+Consequently, we restrict our baseline comparisons to alternative decoding strategies.
+Specifically, we select VCD \cite{decodingVCD}, M3ID \cite{decodingm3id}, and Ritual \cite{decodingritual} as baseline methods.
+Both VCD and M3ID employ a contrastive decoding strategy based on prior knowledge, assuming that hallucinations primarily stem from the language model.
+In contrast, Ritual maintains consistent visual representations through a data augmentation strategy.
+In addition, we report the evaluation results of the vanilla model, which does not incorporate any specialized decoding strategy.
+Detailed baseline settings are provided in supplementary material \ref{baseline-settings}.
+Given that language-layer decoding methods~\cite{DOLA, damo} have been explored for hallucination mitigation in LLMs, they can naturally be extended to LVLMs as well.
+In subsequent discussions, we compare our approach with these methods, emphasizing the necessity of a visual-centric solution for effective hallucination mitigation.